CodyWages/CryptoExchangeJava/README.md

-This is a cryptocurrency exchange written in Java that allows you to buy and sell Bitcoin and Ethereum.
+This is a mock cryptocurrency exchange that is written in Java that allows you to buy and sell Bitcoin and Ethereum from the command line.